zzzprojects/docs/learnentityframeworkcore.com/pages/dbset/execute-update.md

  - The specific changes to make must be specified explicitly; they are not automatically detected by EF Core.
  - Any tracked entities will not be kept in sync.
  - Additional commands may need to be sent in the correct order so as not to violate database constraints.
 For example, update dependents before a principal can be deleted.
- - All of this means that the `ExecuteUpdate` method complement, rather than replaces, the existing `SaveChanges` mechanism.
+ - All of this means that the `ExecuteUpdate` method complements, rather than replaces, the existing `SaveChanges` mechanism.

-The `ExecuteUpdate` behave in a very similar way to the `ExecuteDelete` method.
+The `ExecuteUpdate` behaves in a very similar way to the `ExecuteDelete` method.
 The main difference is that an update requires knowing which properties to update, and how to update them.
 This is achieved using one or more calls to `SetProperty`.

 The following example updates the `Name` property of every author.